PROGRAM

 III Module

-• Policy Evaluation (Prem, 36 hours, syllabus) *
+• Policy Evaluation (Prem, 36 hours, syllabus, from RoME) *

 • Macroeconometrics (Lippi, 18 hours, syllabus) *